beaverbuilder/documentation/docs/beaver-builder/layouts/columns/stacking.md

 ### Custom Column Widths on Small Devices

-You can use **Reverse Column Order** with custom column widths for any device size.
+You can use **Reverse Column Order** with custom column widths for medium and small device sizes.

 For example, let's say you have a row with four columns, and on small devices, you set the column widths to `50%` to [prevent columns from stacking](#prevent-column-stacking) and create a two-by-two-column grid.
 By enabling Reverse Column Order, you can reverse the order of stacking, as shown in the diagram below.